Zac-HD/escape-from-automanual-testing/README.md

 A three-hour workshop on property-based testing with [Hypothesis](https://hypothesis.works), first delivered at [PyCon 2019](https://us.pycon.org/2019/schedule/presentation/91/).
+The SciPy version adds exercises with Numpy and Pandas for a four-hour timeslot.

+Hypothesis is a tool for writing more powerful tests.
+In traditional "auto-manual" testing, you choose some specific example data, perform an operation, and check that you got the expected output.
+With Hypothesis, you instead describe the range of valid data, an operation that can be performed on any such data, and a property that should always be true!

+Properties can be as simple as "no exception is raised" or "values are always between zero and one", or more complex - like "when I save and reload my data, the output is equal to the input".
+Either way, I find that these tests are easier to write, better express what I *mean* to test, and they even find bugs that I didn't know were possible!

-It is designed for intermediate Python users, with extension activities up to expert level.
+This tutorial is designed for intermediate Python users, with extension activities up to expert level.
 Some minimal experience of unit testing and `pytest` are assumed - if you have ever used `@pytest.mark.parametrize`, you are overqualified; but if you have never written and run unit tests you may have trouble.